odoo/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/calls_for_tenders.rst

 =============================

-Once the desired products have been chosen from the :guilabel:`Compare Order Lines` page, the remaining |RfQs|, from which no products were chosen, can be canceled.
+Once the desired products have been chosen from the :guilabel:`Compare Order Lines` page, the remaining |RfQs|, from which no products were chosen, can be cancelled.

 The cost in the :guilabel:`Total` column for each product that wasn't chosen is automatically set to `0`, indicated at the far-right of each corresponding row.

-Although they haven't been canceled yet, this indicates that each of those orders can be canceled without having an effect on the other live orders, once those orders have been confirmed.
+Although they haven't been cancelled yet, this indicates that each of those orders can be cancelled without having an effect on the other live orders, once those orders have been confirmed.

 .. image:: calls_for_tenders/calls-for-tenders-zero-total.png
    :align: center
-   :alt: Canceled quotations in the Purchase app overview.
+   :alt: Cancelled quotations in the Purchase app overview.

 To confirm an |RfQ| for which products were selected, click into one, and click :guilabel:`Confirm Order`.